 Continuation of Funding: Research projects originally designated for one or more years may receive additional funding.
 However, re-submission of the original proposal must be made each year.
 A budget for the additional year of funding should be included as well as how an additional year will further add to the results.

-Annual Report: An annual report should be submitted by December 21, 2020 for 2020projects.
+Annual Report: An annual report should be submitted by December 21, 2021 for 2021 projects.
 An annual report must be submitted in order for a proposal to be considered for continued funding.
 The report may be used in the NARBA newsletter, “The Bramble,” and will be posted to the NARBA website.
 Funded projects are also invited to send a poster for display at the NARBA annual conference.

 Notification of Funding: The researcher(s) will be notified within 30 days of the of the Foundation’s meeting as to its decision.

-Proposal and Annual Report Deadlines: January 31, 2021 is the deadline for submissions of proposals for 2021 Funding.
-This is an extension of the original January 15 deadline.
-December 21, 2020 is the deadline for submissions for 2020 reports.
+Proposal and Annual Report Deadlines: January 15, 2022 is the deadline for submissions of proposals for 2022 Funding.
+December 21, 2020 is the deadline for submissions for 2021 reports.
+Projects that are continuing may submit interim reports and arrange to submit a final report at a later date.

 To Submit Your Proposal and Annual Report: Email your document as a PDF file to firstname.lastname@example.org by the deadline above.
 Please keep file size reasonable; files of less than 3 MB are preferred.